 - All tourists entering Sri Lanka are required to obtain online tourist visas before arrival.
-(Travellers from UK are not permitted to apply until further noticed)

 - An online tourist visa fee of USD 35 will be applicable until further notice.
 Your visa to Sri Lanka is valid for 3 months but could be extended at an added fee.

 - A valid return air ticket.

 - A comprehensive travel insurance that will cover health and other expenses related to COVID-19